cohensha/Kabom/README.md

+# Urgent
+1. Create separate UI for project/team/people.
+Right now they all share the same one in cardModal.js but used for project
+2. Functionality to store project/team cover photos
+3. Ability to add more members in each input box and show as tree in database
+4. Increment numOfInterests after a user clicks on "I'm interested!" button
+5. Fix seeking num users when creating a project/team.
+It shows numbers 2-10 in database right now.
+Database should only show number selected and reflect in project profile.
+6. Show a project/group after a project/group is created instead of refreshing

+## Future
+* better/consistent UI colors and buttons
+* deadline on a project based on created date
+* have a member size displayed in members' box
+* autosuggest a member when searching or adding members to a project/team
+* be able to convert a group to a project w/ certain members
+* ability to remove from a group/project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>